jakob-bagterp/index-now-submit-sitemap-urls-action/docs/index.md

     Search engines such as [Bing](https://www.bing.com/indexnow), [Yandex](https://yandex.com/indexnow), [DuckDuckGo](https://duckduckgo.com/) (via Bing's index) and others already support IndexNow, but not all search engines.
 For example, Google is not on board, but this may change in the future.

-## Action to Automatically Submit Sitemap from GitHub Pages
+## How to Automatically Submit Sitemap URLs to IndexNow
-This workflow for GitHub Actions will automatically submit your sitemap from GitHub Pages to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.
+This workflow for GitHub Actions will automatically submit your sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.

-If you're already using GitHub Pages and GitHub Actions, simply add this action to your workflow.
-It can automatically submit your sitemap to IndexNow whenever you push changes to your GitHub Pages site.
+If you're already using GitHub Actions, simply add this action to your workflow.
+It can automatically submit your sitemap to IndexNow whenever you deploy changes to your site.

 !!! abstract "How to Keep Your API Key Secure"
     IndexNow requires an API key stored on your website, but how do you keep it secret and secure?